30815Kelvin/Machine-Learning-G2/README.md

 Project xxx

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Kefeng Shi, Kihyun Jye, Zhi Wang

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%